mrfoxie/mistrysiddh/content/en/posts/are-we-living-in-simulation-part-6.md

 ---
 title: "Are We Living in Simulation Part 6"
 date: 2021-02-05T11:38:49+05:30
-description: "Have you thought that there are internet mysteries too where some are been solved and some are not internet is like an ocean where we don't know what will happen also we don't know who is spying on us what we search etc."
+description: "Have you thought that there are internet mysteries too where some are been solved and some are not the internet is like an ocean where we don't know what will happen also we don't know who is spying on us what we search etc."
 draft: true
 hideToc: false
 enableToc: true